-By now, Lorenz has demonstrated his abilities in many concerts far beyond national borders.
-He played numerous festivals such as the Montreux Jazz Festival, Jazz Festival Basel (Switzerland), Getxo Jazz Festival (Spain), Alto Adige Jazz Festival (Italy) and Burghausen Jazz Week (Germany) and worked with musicians such as Al Porcino, T.S.
-Monk, Ed Partyka, Kurt Rosenwinkel, Adrian Mears, Ignaz Dinné and Johannes Enders.
+His countless concerts took him through Europe, to the US and to South America.
+He played numerous festivals such as Montreux Jazz Festival, Jazz Festival Basel, Getxo Jazz Festival, Alto Adige Jazz Festival, Mar Del Plata Jazz Festival and Burghausen Jazz Week.
+Lorenz worked with musicians such as Lee Ritenour, Charles Lloyd, Eric Harland, Al Porcino, T.S.
+Monk, Ed Partyka and Ack van Rooyen.